 - Open Dialogue

 Notice that none of the priorities listed “sales” or “promotion”.
-That’s because social media isn’t just about creating a platform where you promote yourself and your services.
+That’s because truly effective social media isn’t about creating a platform where you promote yourself and your services.

 Why Social Media Marketing is Important for Life Coaching Businesses

-As an easy guide, keep your focus on serving your audience with the content you create.
-Because when you create from a heart of service, you’ll be able to:
+Each of your social media posts is an opportunity to be authentic.
+Keep your focus on serving your audience with the content you create.
+When you create from a heart of service, you’ll be able to: